 2.3 Between 1967 and 1995 four attempts were made to obtain planning permission for major housing development on the site all of which were refused by the local planning authority.
+Further details of the four applications are given in Appendix 2.

-Likewise the applicant's previous application for up to 140 houses, last year, (S.13/0166/OUT) was also refused and is subject to appeal.
-Further details of the five applications are given in Appendix 2.
+2.4 The applicant's previous application for up to 140 houses (S.13/0166/OUT) which was refused, is a linked appeal and is referenced in Appendix 2.